Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Summary of existing methods

 \newcounter{AusternCounter}\addone{AusternCounter} \cite{austern2020asymptotics} provide a method for calculating an asymptotically exact coverage interval for the expected risk on data of size $n-\frac{n}{\iK}$, $\E\left[\PE_{n-\frac{n}{\iK}}\right]$, based on a combination of $K$-fold and Replace-One CV (see \Cref{tab:RESAMPLEmethods}).

-Specifically, \cite{austern2020asymptotics} suggest combining the standard $K$-fold CV (or LOOCV, with $K=n$) based point estimate with the following Replace-One CV based variance estimate where $\hat{P}_{n, \D_1}$ denotes the CV estimate on $\D_1$, while $\hat{P}_{n, \D_{1}[-\il],\D_2[\il]}$ denotes the CV estimate on $\D_1$ that replaces the $\il$th observation of $\D_1$ with the $\il$th observation of $\D_2$.
+Specifically, \cite{austern2020asymptotics} suggest combining the standard $K$-fold CV (or LOOCV, with $K=n$) based point estimate with the following Replace-One CV-based variance estimate where $\hat{P}_{n, \D_1}$ denotes the CV estimate on $\D_1$, while $\hat{P}_{n, \D_{1}[-\il],\D_2[\il]}$ denotes the CV estimate on $\D_1$ that replaces the $\il$th observation of $\D_1$ with the $\il$th observation of $\D_2$.

 An asymptotically exact coverage interval for $\E\left[\PE_{n-\frac{n}{\iK}}\right]$ is then given by \begin{rem} While theoretical validity of \Cref{austernCI} was only proven in combination with $K$-fold CV in \cite{austern2020asymptotics}, the general approach of \Cref{austernVar} is of course easily transferable to point estimates based on other resampling procedures. \end{rem}